dconnolly/draft-connolly-tls-mlkem-key-agreement/draft-connolly-tls-mlkem-key-agreement.md

 # Discussion {#discussion}

-**Larger encapsulation keys and/or ciphertexts** The `KeyShareEntry` struct limits public keys and ciphertexts to 2^16-1 bytes; this is the (2^16-1)-byte limit on the `key_exchange` field in the `KeyShareEntry` struct.
+## Larger encapsulation keys and/or ciphertexts

+The `KeyShareEntry` struct limits public keys and ciphertexts to 2^16-1 bytes; this is the (2^16-1)-byte limit on the `key_exchange` field in the `KeyShareEntry` struct.
 All defined parameter sets for ML-KEM have encapsulation keys and ciphertexts that fall within the TLS constraints.

+## Failures

-**Failures** Some post-quantum key exchange algorithms, including ML-KEM, have non-zero probability of failure, meaning two honest parties may derive different shared secrets.
+Some post-quantum key exchange algorithms, including ML-KEM, have non-zero probability of failure, meaning two honest parties may derive different shared secrets.
 This would cause a handshake failure.
 ML-KEM has a cryptographically small failure rate; implementers should be aware of the potential of handshake failure.
 Clients can retry if a failure is encountered.

-# Security Considerations
+# Security Considerations {#security-considerations}

+## Fixed lengths

-**Fixed lengths** For each `NameGroup`, the lengths are fixed (that is, constant) for encapsulation keys, the ciphertexts, and the shared secrets.
+For each `NameGroup`, the lengths are fixed (that is, constant) for encapsulation keys, the ciphertexts, and the shared secrets.

 Variable-length secrets are, generally speaking, dangerous.
 In particular, when using key material of variable length and processing it using hash